Bad Wi-Fi? How to fix it with an extender or mesh network

 Most of us are, at one time or another, likely unhappy with our home Wi-Fi.
 Netflix buffers too often.
 Skype or FaceTime connections are blurry, and an online game stalls as a roommate streams video.
 Wi-Fi reception is great in one room, lousy in the next, and some smart home devices pair easily with your Wi-Fi network, others not at all.

-So how do you get your Wi-Fi to work the way it's supposed to work, with plenty of speed up and down, and also all around your abode?
+So how do you get your Wi-Fi to work the way it's supposed to work, with plenty of speed up and down, and with great coverage all around your home?

 You have five options:

 Let's take each option in sequence, and explore how to make the best Wi-Fi improvement choices for your unique situation.